azurecitadel/azurecitadel/content/partner/lighthouse/background.md

 PAL is the focus of these pages.
 PAL is the recommended way to recognise managed services from partners into Azure subscriptions, and can be used across all subscription offer types including Enterprise Agreement and Pay As You Go.

-**⚠️ There is a change to PAL for this FY as ACR will only be recognised from managed services that include roles that are eligible for partner earned credit.**

-This is important for any managed services that only have Reader roles within the list of Permanent authorisations.
+The Azure consumed revenue is associated based on the account's permissions (Azure role) and scope (subscription, resource group, resource).
+There is a publicly available page showing the roles that are eligible.
+(Note that Reader roles are not eligible.)

 {{< flash >}}
-**To recap, ACR recognition is more important than ever for partners, and PAL can help.
-But a Reader role is not enough for recognition.
-You need to have a role eligible for partner earned credit.**
+**To recap, ACR recognition is important for Microsoft to recognise partners who drive Azure success.
+PAL is one of the association methods, and needs an eligible role assignment for recognition.**

 Move to the [next page](../combining), or read on if you want more detail on the solutions partner program, designations and partner score and partner attach ACR mechanisms.
 (Plus all of the links.)
 {{< /flash >}}